tlswg/tls13-spec/draft-ietf-tls-tls13.md

   TLS 1.3), MUST be prepared to accept a signature using that scheme even when TLS 1.2 is negotiated.
 In TLS 1.2, RSASSA-PSS is used with RSA cipher suites.

+#### Certificate Authorities

+The "certificate_authorities" extension is used to indicate the certificate authorities which an endpoint supports and which SHOULD be used by the receiving endpoint to guide certificate selection.

+The body of the "certificate_authorities" extension consists of a CertificateAuthorities structure.

+%%% Server Parameters Messages

+       opaque DistinguishedName<1..2^16-1>;

+       struct {
+           DistinguishedName authorities<3..2^16-1>;
+       } CertificateAuthoritiesExtension;

+authorities
+: A list of the distinguished names {{X501}} of acceptable certificate authorities, represented in DER-encoded {{X690}} format.
+These distinguished names may specify a desired distinguished name for a root CA or for a subordinate CA; thus, this message can be used to describe known roots as well as a desired authorization space.
+{:br}

+The client MAY send the "certificate_authorities" extension in the ClientHello message.
+The server MAY send it in the CertificateRequest message.

+The "trusted_ca_keys" extension, which serves a somewhat similar purpose {{RFC6066}}, but is more complicated, is not used in TLS 1.3.

 ### Negotiated Groups